heeseorain/mini_module_abm/exercise1-2.md

 4. Drag and drop `ward_milford_lymington.shp` and `ukland_4841866_milford_lymington.shp` into the `Layers` box.
 - Alternatively, you can click on the menu tab, `Layer` > `Add Layer` > `Add Vector Layer`.
+- These shapefiles are vector data, i.e. made of points, lines, and polygons.

    ![](statics/newforest1.png)